IgorEisberg/axmldec/README.md

 [`AndroidManifest.xml`][Android App Manifest] in an [APK file][APK] is binary encoded.
 This tool accepts either a binary or a text XML file and prints the decoded XML to the standard output or a file.
-It also allows you to extract the decoded `AndroidManifest.xml` directly from an APK file.
+It also allows you to extract the decoded `AndroidManifest.xml` and any other encoded xml file directly from an APK file.

 ![](doc/overview.png)